 Always think of your audience when preparing a grant application.
 What do they want to hear?
-Often, evidence of success or case studies can be very persuasive.
-You may be able to re-use material created for donation request letters in grant applications.
+Evidence of success or specific uses for the funds can often be vital.
+You can re-use material created for donation request letters in grant applications.

 Aim to have all the information you need together before the grant program due date.
 Double and triple-check any financial statements to make sure you are accurate.
 Proofread written materials.
 You want your league to appear responsible and well-managed.

 Set aside some distraction-free time to focus on your grant submission.
-You don't want a small, preventable mistake to stand in the way of your league securing funding.
+You don't want a small, preventable mistake to prevent your league from securing funding.

 No sports program wants to struggle with finances.
 Having an active focus on securing grants can help you build a thriving youth sports program.

 Navigating your first grant application can be tricky–but you can build on what you learn.
-Over time, you’ll build relationships with grantmaking organizations.
+Over time, you’ll build relationships with grant-making organizations.
 You’ll know you can rely on them for funding support.
-And they’ll know that supporting youth sports through you league furthers their charitable mission.
+And they’ll know that supporting youth sports through your league furthers their charitable mission.